 YES!
 In 1987, the College of Liberal Arts (CLA) recognized ASL as a complete and natural language.
 ASL may apply as either credit or proficiency toward the second language requirement.
-A student may test for proficiency in ASL to meet the second language requirement (consult your CLA Advising Web for more information).
+A student may test for proficiency in ASL to meet the second language requirement (consult your CLA advisor for more information).

 Your academic program determines the number of credits needed.
 Most students require 4 semesters (5 credits per semester) to meet the proficiency requirements.
 Many students elect to take ASL 3705 - Cultural Perspectives of Deafness (3 cr.).

 ASL course are offered through the Department of Educational Psychology at the College of Education and Human Development at the University.
 Credit for ASL coursework may also be transferred to the College of Liberal Arts if it is earned at other higher education institutions following the U of M credit transfer guidelines.
 Contact the ASL Program Office for a listing of additional classes in the community.
 Classes are located at LES 140A, B, C; there may be times that the classes will be offered elsewhere on campus.

 The ASL classes are offered each semester, including the summer semester.
 You can check the schedule online at onestop.umn.edu/schedule/html/tc.html.

 Our program is extremely popular, so we recommend that you enroll as soon as possible to find a class that fits your schedule.
 If you need to drop a course to switch to another class, your spot in the new class will not be guaranteed.
 If a class fis at its maximum enrollment number, please enroll yourself onto the waiting list.
 Prior to the semester starting, the waitlist will automatically enroll students to fit the course enrollment limit.